Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

   * Does your Call Center need Toll-Free Support?
   * Does your Call Center need DID and Outbound Call Support?

-* But Before we jump into talking about Telephony, we got to know few basic terminologies
+* But Before we jump into talking about Telephony, we got to clarify few basic terminologies:

 ### What is a DID Number?
 * Direct Inward Dialing (DID) is a telephone service that allows a phone number to ring through directly to a specific phone at a business